Zatch Bell! season 3

 The third and final season, titled level 3, of the Zatch Bell! anime series was directed by Tetsuji Nakamura and Yukio Kaizawa and produced by Toei Animation.
-Based on the manga series by Makoto Raiku, the season follows the Mamodo Zatch Bell, along with his human partner Kiyo Takamine, on his continuing quest to become king of the Mamodo world, but they both must also contend with an existential threat to Earth.
+Based on the manga series by Makoto Raiku, the Mamodo Rioh brings Faudo into the tournament, posing an existential threat to Zatch Bell, his human partner Kiyo Takamine, and all their friends; and Zatch confronts his begrudging twin brother Zeno Bell.
 The third season of the TV series, known formally as lit.
 "Golden Gash Bell!!" (金色のガッシュベル!!, Konjiki no Gash Bell!!), aired in Japan from April 3, 2005, to March 26, 2006, on Fuji TV.
-The season adapts volumes 18 through 22 of the manga, before assuming an original plotline roughly parallel to volumes 23 through 29.
+The season adapts volumes 18 through 22 of the manga.
+Toei proactively scripted a portion of the season's material as a delay resulted in the manga lagging behind the anime, producing a truncated plotline that is roughly parallel to volumes 23 through 29.

+Shogakukan collected the episodes into seventeen DVD compilations released from July 7, 2006, to March 7, 2007.
 Only the first four episodes of the season were edited and dubbed in English, and they premiered on YTV's programming block Bionix in Canada from November 15, 2008, to December 6, 2008.
 The dubbing was provided by Viz Media.
-After episode 104, the English broadcast of the show was discontinued, leaving the remainder of the series exclusive to Japan.
-Viz Media ceased the English translation of the manga series less than one year later after twenty-five volumes.
+After the fourth episode (104th overall), the English broadcast of the show was discontinued, leaving the remainder of the series exclusive to Japan.
+Viz ceased the English translation of the manga series less than one year later after twenty-five volumes.
+The four dubbed episodes streamed on Crunchyroll in 2016.

-The episodes were collected into seventeen DVD compilations by Shogakukan and released between July 7, 2006, and March 7, 2007.
-The four dubbed episodes of this season were added to the Crunchyroll streaming service along with the previous one hundred episodes in 2016.

 Four pieces of theme music are used in the episodes: one opening theme and three closing themes in the Japanese episodes, and one opening and closing theme for the dubbed episodes.
 The Japanese opening theme throughout is lit.
 "Invisible Wings" (見えない翼, "Mienai Tsubasa") by Takayoshi Tanimoto.
 The first Japanese ending theme is lit.
 "Tomorrow will be better than today" (今日より明日は, "Kyou yori Ashita wa") by Echiura, used until episode 125; the second ending theme is lit. "★Play Fever 2005★" (★遊Fever 2005★, "★Aso Fever 2005★") by Tomoe Shinohara, used until episode 149; and the third is lit.
 "Scab" (カサブタ, "Kasabuta") by Hidenori Chiwata, used in the finale—this piece was also played as an opening theme during the first season of the series.
 For the English release, the opening theme is "Follow the Light," and the ending theme is the instrumental remix of "Zatch Bell!
 Theme"—both tracks were composed by Thorsten Laewe and Greg Prestopino.